deepsense-ai/seahorse/docs/operations/gbt_regressor.md

 <tr>
 <td><code>min instances per node</code></td>
 <td><code><a href="../parameter_types.html#numeric">Numeric</a></code></td>
 <td>Minimum number of instances each child must have after split.
-If a split causes the left or right child to have fewer than minInstancesPerNode, the split will be discarded as invalid.
-Should be >= 1.</td>
+If a split causes the left or right child to have fewer than minInstancesPerNode, the split will be discarded as invalid.</td>
 </tr>

 <tr>